 - Email/Email Signature – send out emails including your fundraising link and use the example above as an Email Signature to encourage people to support your fundraising efforts

 - Social Media – let your networks know you are playing.
 You can use the pre-populated message from your fundraising page or write your own message.
 Try and use photos/videos to let them know what the Celebrity Hockey Classic Series is all about and let them know how far you are from your goal

 - Employee Corporate Match – Many companies have a program where they will double or triple donations made by employees.
 Ask your company if it will match your fundraising efforts.
 Easter Seals website has a list of several companies we know of that provide matching gifts.
 However, it’s worth asking your employer even if you don’t see them on the list.

-Remember, all players must raise a minimum amount to participate.
+Remember, all players must raise a minimum of $300 to participate.
 Check individual tournament pages to learn what they are.
 Following these fundraising ideas will allow you to reach (and exceed!) your individual fundraising goal.